The Headless Ghost of Faringdon Churchyard

 Whether he lost his head to a cannonball or by some more plausible means is not recorded.
 Hampton Pye would not have had the opportunity to haunt his parents, as they both died a year before he did.

-Whichever version of the story is true, the ghost of a headless man was said to haunt the churchyard at Farington for many years until eventually, a priest managed to 'lay' his ghost via bell, book and candle.
+Whichever version of the story is true, the ghost of a headless man in 17th-century garb was said to be seen walking past the north wall of the church adjoining Faringdon House for many years until eventually, a priest managed to 'lay' his ghost via bell, book and candle.

 - Oxfordshire Ghost Stories by Richard Holland (Bradwell Books, 2013, ISBN: 9781902674735)